VR-25/acc/README.md

 Those that do are rare.
 Most OEMs don't care about that.

-The existence of potential voltage/current control file doesn't necessarily mean the features are supported.
+The existence of potential voltage/current control file doesn't necessarily mean these features are supported.

 ### Restore Default Config